przemekbil/AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 Dummy clasifier accuracy:  0.8841951930080116
 ```

 Although the accuracy of my best model (0.9065) seems good on the face value, it is only marginally better than the Dummy model (0.8841) which is not great news considering how much effort was put into developing it.
-The most likely reason for it's poor performance and unexpectedly high accuracy of the Dummy clasifier is the fact that the data set is heavy imbalanced towards "No" (more about this in "Future Work" paragraph below).
+The most likely reason for it's poor performance and unexpectedly high accuracy of the Dummy classifier is the fact that the data set is heavy imbalanced towards "No" (more about this in "Future Work" paragraph below).

 ## AutoML

 Great function of AutoML is the automatic check for the issues with the data set used for training.
-This is to alert the user about the potentail model inacuracies and to allow to take the corrective actions.
+This is to alert the user about the potential model inaccuracies and to allow to take the corrective actions.
 In my example, I was alerted about the problem with Class balancing: the size of the "Yes" class is only 2738, which is about 11% of the total data set.

 The other 2 check for "Missing feature values imputation" and "High cardinality feature detection" passed without any alerts.

 The highest scoring model in the AutoML run was VotingEnsemble with reported 0.9021 accuracy.
-The VotingEnsemble was constructed out of previous best performing unique runs, with individual weghts assigned to each of them to optimize the overal performance.
-The inner estimaters, their weights, Iteration number and original metrics are listed in the table below:
+The VotingEnsemble was constructed out of previous best performing unique runs, with individual weights assigned to each of them to optimize the overall performance.
+The inner estimators, their weights, Iteration number and original metrics are listed in the table below:

 ITERATION | Algorithm | Weight | Metric |